altonchaney/cosmere-maps/README.md

 - [ ] Draw paths progressively from start to end points
 - [ ] Unconfirmed marker indicators
-- [ ] Render Character icons where they are on the map
+- [ ] Render character icons where they are on the map

 ### Series Data